-This dog grooming course is run at our Huntingdon (Cambridgeshire) centre, and builds upon the skills covered during the City & Guilds Level 2 Certificate for Dog Grooming Assistants qualification.
+This dog grooming course is run at our Huntingdon and Leeds centres, and builds upon the skills covered during the City & Guilds Level 2 Certificate for Dog Grooming Assistants qualification.
 It gives learners the opportunity to enhance their knowledge of the grooming process from start to finish, including: styling, finishing and grooming techniques for different breeds of dog.
-You will be working with our qualified dog groomers in the College’s state-of-the-art grooming suite, complete with professional dog grooming equipment and access to a variety of dogs on which to practice the techniques you will study.
+You will be working with our qualified dog groomers in the College’s state-of-the-art grooming suites, complete with professional dog grooming equipment and access to a variety of dogs on which to practice the techniques you will study.

 Attendance and duration: This course can either be undertaken on a block or day release basis.
 Block release students will attend College full time from Monday to Friday, for a five week block.
 Day release students will attend College part time for one day per week, for two academic terms (approximately six months)

 - Block release – 10 July 2017

 This course gives learners the opportunity to continue their dog grooming training by building upon the knowledge gained from the City & Guilds Level 2 Certificate for Dog Grooming Assistants.
 Classroom studies will be complemented by an emphasis on practical experience throughout the programme.

 Over the course of the qualification you will cover how to: